yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 The interpretation for a product of the form $u = A \cdot v$ highly depends on what $A$ and $v$ represent.

-When $A$ is a list of row vectors, this is equivalent to a many simultaneous vector-vector multiplications (in the house prices example - calculate the price of many houses)
+1. When $A$ is a list of row vectors, this is equivalent to a many simultaneous vector-vector multiplications (in the house prices example - calculate the price of many houses)

-When $A$ is a list of column vectors, and the vector is a list of coefficients - we think of it as mixing the columns of $A$ into a single column using $v$  (example - tissue mixing?)
+2. When $A$ is a list of column vectors, and the vector is a list of coefficients - we think of it as mixing the columns of $A$ into a single column using $v$  (example - tissue mixing?)

 ![Matrix weighted combination]({{ site.baseurl }}/images/matrix_multiplication/matrix_weighted_combination.png "Matrix weighted combination")

-$A$ is a geometric operation, $v$ is a point - $u$ is the point $v$ after being transformed by A. e.g. rotation, scaling
+3. When $A$ is a transformation and $v$ is a point or object to be transformed by $A$, $u$ is the $v$ after being transformed.

+If $v$ is a point and $A$ is a geometric operation such as a rotation or scaling, then $u$ is the transformed point:

+(image)

-$A$ is a transformation, $v$ is an object - $u$ is the object $v$ after being transformed by $A$. e.g. image blurring
+If $v$ is a higher-level object such as an image, and $A$ is a transformation such as blurring, then $u$ is the transformed object:

+(image)

 ### Matrix-matrix multiplication

-The simplest case is when B is a list of column vectors.
+1. The simplest case is when B is a list of column vectors.
 In this case the multiplication can be broken down to a list of independent multiplications from the previous section, which we interpret using the guidelines from before, based on what $A$ represents.

 For example, when A is a transformation - C is a list of transformed vectors.